skyylex/mixing-swift-with-objective-c/README.md

 **From official documentation:**

 > To use the Objective-C declarations in files in the same framework target as your Swift code, you’ll need to import those files into the Objective-C umbrella header—the master header for your framework.
 Import your Objective-C files by configuring the umbrella header:

+### Custom modulemap in Cocoapod

+> [!]
+Using Swift static libraries with custom module maps is currently not supported.
+Please build `MixedPod` as a framework or remove the custom module map.